 Tiger Required Adventures

-Your Cub Scout must complete all six of these adventures to earn his Tiger badge.
+Your Cub Scout must complete all six of these adventures to earn his or her Tiger badge.

-With your parent/guardian or other caring adult (referred to in the handbook as “your adult partner”), go for a walk outside, and pick out two or more sights or sounds of “nature” around you.
+- With your parent/guardian or other caring adult, go for a walk outside, and pick out two or more sights or sounds of “nature” around you.
 Discuss with your partner or den.